isomerpages/moe-punggolsec/_academic-subjects/Mathematics.md

 The Mathematics Peer Tutoring Programme provides a platform for our Secondary Two Express students who demonstrate higher abilities in Mathematics, to tutor Secondary One Express students.

-In the after-school weekly sessions, the identified peer tutors will guide their juniors in completing Mathematics worksheets.
-Through this programme, our Secondary Two Express students strengthen their communication and reasoning skills, while becoming more confident speakers and learners.
+During these sessions, the identified peer tutors will guide their juniors in completing Mathematics worksheets.
+This programme provides opportunities for collaborative learning.
+In addition, peer tutors will be more confident and be instilled in our school values of propriety, righteousness and self-respect.

-As part of this programme, we also collaborated with neighbouring primary schools:

-*   Edgefield Primary School (2014)
-*   Greendale Primary School (2015 to 2018)

 <figure>
 <img src="/images/Academic%20Subjects/Mathematics/Students%20participating%20in%20Secondary%20Two%20Peer%20Tutoring%20Programme.jpg">
 <figcaption> <strong>Students participating in Secondary Two Peer Tutoring Programme